Prospective Graduate Students

 Should I email you to express my interest in applying to your lab?

-I welcome emails from prospective students, especially if you have specific questions that are not addressed on our website.
+Prospective students are welcome to email me with any specific questions that are not addressed on our website.
 That said, your decision to email me (or not) will have no impact on your odds of receiving an interview invitation or an offer of admission.
+I also have difficulty keeping up with my inbox and prioritize reading and responding to emails from current lab members and collaborators.
+If it takes me more than one week to respond, please feel free to send me a follow-up email and know that it has nothing to do with you or your potential and everything to do with the high volume of emails that come through my inbox.
+Please note that I am unlikely to respond to emails introducing yourself without a specific question or request, as well as emails asking for information that is included on this webpage or the University of Oregon Department of Psychology website.
 Because my graduate students and I cannot equitably accommodate the number of requests for meetings with potential applicants, we do not offer to meet with applicants outside our program’s formal interview process.

 I am an international student.
 Will this remove me from consideration?